jvta/AzureVM/README.md

 * sstrArtifactsLocationSasToken (SAS token for accessing configuration.ps1.zip file blob)

 **Generic DSC**

 The Generic DSC extension contains only details for accessing a PowerShell DSC configuration file and will pass no additional parameters.

 Common parameters:
 * boolUseGenericDSCExtension - set to 'true' to use this extension
 * strDscExtensionUpdateTagVersion (Default '1'.
 Increment and redeploy to force an updated configuration)
-* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or a perhaps another GitHub location e.g. https://"https://raw.githubusercontent.com/mygithub")
+* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or perhaps another GitHub location e.g. https://"https://raw.githubusercontent.com/mygithub")
 * strDscFunction (your name for a DSC "configuration" block to apply e.g. 'StandardAzureServer')
 * strDscScript (your DSC configuration script name.
 Default is configuration.ps1)
 * strDscExtensionArchiveFolder (a folder or container name hosting the configuration file.
 Will otherwise use a storage blob default of 'windows-powershell-dsc')